 Probiotics also come in powder form.
 These work well for women with busy schedules, since they’re easy to store and can combine some level of convenience and tastiness.
 Users can mix the powder (flavored or unflavored) with water or their favorite drink.
 Some powders come in mini-packet form so users can easily stash them in a pocket or purse.

 As many people know, probiotics can already be found in some familiar foods.
-Yogurt and sauerkraut naturally contain probiotics and are great to include in your diet.
+Fermented foods like yogurt and sauerkraut naturally contain probiotics and are great to include in your diet.
 The main issue is that they won’t deliver nearly as many CFUs or specific bacteria the way some supplements can.